mamift/AutoViewComposers/README.md

 	"mamift/auto-viewcomposers":"dev-master"

 to your composer.json.
-THen add the following to your config/app.php file.
+Then add the following to your config/app.php file.

 	"Mamift\AutoViewcomposers\AutoViewComposersServiceProvider"

+After this, use the php artisan command:

+	php artisan config:publish mamift/auto-viewcomposers

+This will publish a config.php file under **app/config/packages/mamift/auto-viewcomposers**.

-This Service Provider class will do all the work when the package is registered.
+The service provider class will do all the work when the package is registered.
 By default, views are searched for under *app\_path() . '/views/'* and view composer classes are searched under *app\_path() . '/composers/'*.
 You can change that inside the config.php file.

 ### Notes